 WP 2: Foundations

-This work package seeks to identify and address gaps in the state-of-the-art in securing cyber-physical systems and systems in critical sectors through modelling of services and dependencies, enhanced understanding of advanced attacks and both challenges as well as opportunities presented by dynamic cyber-physical environments from industrial systems and critical sectors relying not only on technological aspects but also ensuring that human aspects are given due consideration.
+This work package seeks to identify and address gaps in the state-of-the-art in securing cyber-physical systems and systems in critical sectors through the modeling of services and dependencies, enhanced understanding of advanced attacks, and both challenges as well as opportunities presented by dynamic cyber-physical environments from industrial systems and critical sectors relying not only on technological aspects but also ensuring that human aspects are given due consideration.

 Tasks within Work Package 2